arielf/a-picture-worth/README.md

 -----

-The bad data shows as a vertical blue line where it isn't supposed to be: in the middle of the smooth green area on the lower right-hand slope of the volcano:
+The bad data shows as a vertical blue line where it isn't supposed to be: in the middle of the smooth green area, on the lower right-hand slope of the volcano:

 <img src="v.outliers.png" width="640" height="480">

 -----

-The picture allows us, not just to grasp the whole data set in the blink of an eye, but also to notice a tiny case of tampering.
+The picture allows us, not just to *grasp the whole data set in the blink of an eye*, but also to *notice a tiny case of tampering*.

 The importance of visualization in making sense of data cannot be overstated.

 Billions of years of evolution have made us very good in making sense of pictures.
 In contrast, we have spent just a few thousands years (human history), making sense of writing, numbers, and data.